Reading Tips for Parents

 - All students are carefully evaluated, beginning in Kindergarten, to see what they know and what they need to become good readers.

-- Reading instruction and practice lasts 90 minutes or more days in first, second and third grades and 60 minutes a day in Kindergarten.
+- Reading instruction and practice lasts 90 minutes or more in grades K-5.

-- All students in first, second and third grades who are behind in reading get special instruction and practice.
+- All students in grades K-3 who have been identified as having a deficiency in reading are provided educational interventions and activities.
 These students receive, throughout the day, a total of 60 extra minutes of instruction.

-- Before - or after-school help is given to all students beyond first grade who need extra instruction or who need to review skills.
-Summer school is available for students who are behind at the end of the year.
+- Before - or after-school help is given to all students who need extra instruction or who need to review skills.
+Summer school is available for students who have not mastered grade level skills by the end of the year.

 - Reading instruction and practice includes work on letters, sounds and blending sounds.
 Students learn to blend letters and sounds to form new words.